stccenter/CloudClassification/README.md

             set CUDA_VISIBLE_DEVICES=0 & python cloudclassify-gpu.py

-      **For multi-GPU**

-            set CUDA_VISIBLE_DEVICES=0,1,2,3 & python cloudcode-multi-gpu.py

-**Note:** While running the multi gpu code if you encounter this issue: No OpKernel was registered to support Op 'NcclAllReduce, please change line #109 to strategy = tf.distribute.MirroredStrategy(cross_device_ops=tf.distribute.HierarchicalCopyAllReduce())

  **9. Output of the script**
 1. The model weights can be found inside my_model folder.